-Owners Successor owner Annuitant Successor annuitant Beneficiary Income option Deceased Income at death At death Tax implications Tom and Carol Carol arol Tom Tom Carol John Joint life t life Tom The income to Carol continues unchanged.
+0wners Successor owner Annuitant Successor annuitant Beneficiary Income option Deceased Income at death At death Tax implications Tom and Carol Carol Tom Carol John Joint life Tom The income to Carol continues unchanged.
 Carol becomes the annuitant and sole owner.
 No taxable events.
-Tom and No death benefit is payable.
-Tom and Carol Tom Carol John Single (Tom) Tom The income ends.
-Carol becomes No taxable Carol If Carol wants to receive a lifetime guaranteed income annuitant and sole owner of the contract. events. she can: No death request a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current minimum income rate, or transfer the market value to a contract in her name. benefit is payable.
+No death benefit is payable.
+Tom and Carol Carol Tom Carol John Single (Tom) Tom The income ends.
+Carol becomes annuitant and No taxable events.
+Carot (1011) If Carol wants to receive a lifetime guaranteed income sole owner of the contract. events. • request a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current minimum income rate, or No death benefit is payable. transfer the market value to a contract in her name.